JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 I analyze URL requests only.

-Modern browsers have the capability of knowing if the thing you wrote in the address bar is an actual URL or a search term, and they will use the default search engine if it’s not a valid URL.
+Modern browsers have the capability of knowing if the thing you wrote in the address bar is an actual URL or a search term, and they will use the default search engine if it's not a valid URL.

 I assume you type an actual URL.